KallMeKris: Personal life

-Collins and her former boyfriend, Aaron, met at a barbecue party in 2015 and dated for six years.
+Collins and her past boyfriend, Aaron, met at a barbecue party in 2015 and dated for six years.
 In late 2021, Collins confirmed via TikTok that they had broken up, saying that the two of them remained good friends but "just grew apart".
 In May 2021, Collins posted a video on YouTube discussing her struggles with mental health.

 In a 2021 YouTube Q&A video, Collins was asked if she was "a member or ally of the LGBTQ [community]", to which she responded that she was both, saying she had "never had a label for myself necessarily.
 I love whoever I love [...] girl, guy or whatever, I'm not opposed to any of it, so I guess that's pan, most people would say, but I don't necessarily have like a label."

 On April 26, 2023, Collins posted a video talking about her experiences with being stalked, including having drones fly into her backyard and men coming up to her front door.
 Because of this invasion of her privacy and fear for her safety she has decided to move to a new location.
 In November 2023, Collins revealed that she was in a relationship with the YouTuber Oompaville.
 In April 2025, they got married.